 Additional time and overtime shift on an ordinary free day: Overtime 70% all day and additional time needs to be handled manually using a shift type that doesn't count as scheduled hours with shift type rules for the overtime.

-Set up the overtime methods as shown in the images.
 In this case, you don't need different contracts for part-time or full-time employees in reference to calculations of additional and overtime.

 You have one employee, Adam, who works 100% and has a right to overtime compensation if he works more than 8 hours in a single day.
 Meanwhile, you have another employee, Sarah, who only works 50% and thus, should receive the same overtime compensation if she works more than 4 hours in a day.
 So though similar rules apply to each, in this case you would have to create two unique overtime methods (with separate sets of rules): one for employees who are expected to work at 100% capacity, and one for those who are meant to work at 50% capacity.
 They could both receive the same compensation - the difference being that the overtime comes into effect for Adam after 8 hours, while for Sarah it triggers after 4 hours.

 These rules can be defined on a very granular level to meet the different needs of a company or of an individual.
 Though rules tend to be set on an agreement level, for example, for all employees who work full time versus all employees who work part time, they can also be set to fit the needs of different individuals.
 For Ben, for example, who should receive overtime compensation if he works more than 16 hours over two days - though how that's distributed over the two days doesn't matter.

 Example 3 - Overtime methods versus overtime periods

 Alongside overtime methods, we also have overtime periods.
 These are used in combination to the rules you establish in the overtime methods, to map out cases when overtime payouts are only applicable to certain time periods in a week.